January 27, 2024

 })

-Then, for an object of parameters, there will be a variable varName for property incomingProperty, with defaultValue by default.
+Then, for an object of parameters, there will be a variable varName for the property incomingProperty, with defaultValue by default.

 Please note that such destructuring assumes that showMenu() does have an argument.
 If we want all values by default, then we should specify an empty object: